What to Do in the First Weeks of Grief

-Grief can make us feel desperate – desperately out of control, desperately sad, desperate to return to your old life, desperately lonely and isolated.
-Faced with all that desperation, it makes sense that many people come to me all the time asking what they can do to ease the pain and turmoil in the immediate aftermath.
-Here then are five practical tips, backed by research and years of experience working with the bereaved, that you can use immediately.
+Grief makes us feel desperate – desperately out of control, desperately sad, desperate to return to your old life, desperately lonely and isolated.
+Faced with all that desperation, it makes sense that people come to me all the time asking what they can do to ease the pain and turmoil in the immediate aftermath.
+There is no one right way to grieve, there is no silver bullet, and no road map that will deliver you comfortably from A to B. However, over the years I have seen the following five practical tips help people feel less desperate, and return some kind of control to their shaken world.

 1. Dial back the guilt